-- How do you add up your starting salary with Company A do the stock options count, and for how much?
+- How do you add up your starting salary with Company A, do the stock options count toward salary, do other forms of compensation count?

 - What’s the most accurate and honest way to describe your early months with your startup, and are you consistent in always giving the same beginning dates for your work there?